So you’re looking for a reasonable rate on your auto insurance, except your spouse has two speeding tickets and a DUI on his record.

 Well, it’s only simple if you truly understand what excluding a driver means.
 In the document, which is a standard government form in plain language, you promise not to let the excluded driver drive any vehicle under your policy, and the excluded driver promises not to drive any vehicle under your policy.
 You also both acknowledge that if he does drive any vehicle under your policy, he is driving uninsured.

 If, after signing an excluded driver form, the excluded driver drives any one of your vehicles, he is subject to rather dramatic consequences.
-For starters, if he’s pulled over for any reason, he could be charged with driving without insurance, which is a criminal offence.
+For starters, if he’s pulled over for any reason, he could be charged with driving without insurance, which is a criminal offence in Ontario.
 That will add to his bad driving record, and high premiums, well into the future.

 If an excluded driver gets in an accident, then it gets much worse: